 Educators leading projects and programs in their schools or classrooms that are giving students hands-on access to sustainable practices.
 Examples include school gardens, sustainable living after-school programs, recycling projects, green clubs, etc.

 Sponsored by Tennessee Concrete Association and Hermitage Lighting Gallery.

-- Invitation to the Sustainable Teacher Awards ceremony in the summer, which includes a press release
+Invitation to the Sustainable Teacher Awards ceremony on July 8, 2019